 Then after we had a mix we lifted up the paper and rolled the water around.
 It was interesting to see how the color mixed and moving on the paper.
 The oil pastel ring on the outside kept the water in the moon we were making.

-Our final touch to our moons was the last minute painting of it.
+Our final touch to our moon is to add any last-minute details to our watercolor moon.
+This might be adding darker colors in areas on the moon.
 Then we put the moon aside to dry.

-Finally after out moon was dry we cut it out and glued it onto the glitter cardstock.
+Finally, after out moon was dry we cut it out and glued it onto the glitter cardstock night sky background.

 Check out all the Space Printables & Activities on 3 Dinosaurs!